 That’s why we always make the classics and then try something new.

 Sometimes those new dishes become part of the classics over time.
 That’s how we ended up with Green Jello Salad at Easter time.

-I had some leftover oatmeal cookie mix that I had used in another recipe similar to this cobbler and decided why not throw it in the caramel.
+Had some leftover oatmeal cookie mix that I had used in another recipe similar to a cobbler and decided why not throw it in the caramel.